Life is too short not to make the best and the most of everything that comes your way every day. - Sasha Azevedo

-Of course there's one thing we can all agree with; when it comes to 'scoring' something like wine it's partially subjective and to many it's imprecise at best.
+Of course, there's one thing we can all agree with; when it comes to 'scoring' something like wine it's partially subjective and too many, it's imprecise at best.
 While I may find some agreement with that statement and with a few of the "points" haters positions, I don't find any of their arguments compelling enough to not use the 100 point scale.
 But I have altered some of its meanings and changed a few of the definitions to make it a bit more fun.

-After all we’re talking about a 'sensory' experiences and not everyone has the same experiences that we do.
-Even Mrs. Cuvee and I can differ on some wines to my surprise, because mostly we are aligned.
-But still there are those outliers which defy my understanding and hers.
-But that said, let us take chocolate for example everyone [nearly] loves and appreciates it, some have no interest in it at all, but those folks are what we call the exception.
-You can't make a set of rules for the exceptions, you simply must discount their interpretation.
+After all, we’re talking about a 'sensory' experiences and not everyone has the same experiences that we do.
+Even Mrs. Cuvee and I can differ on some wines to my surprise because mostly we are aligned.
+But still, there are those outliers which defy my understanding and hers.
+But that said, let us take chocolate, for example, everyone [nearly] loves and appreciates it, some have no interest in it at all, but those folks are what we call the exception.
+You can't make a set of rules for the exceptions, you simply must discount their interpretation as an outlier of human experience.

-So when you take the odd exceptions out of the scoring equation, you'll find that the points really start to make sense and that they become a good barometer.
-The scoring system in place [the 100 point scale], used by the major publications works for everyday folks who don't taste hundreds of wines each and every year.
-The best advice about the whole point’s scheme [yes, it's a scheme oh-my] is to find someone who closely matches their own preferences in wine, [yes, mentioned before] especially when in doubt about a certain producer or region of unfamiliarity.
+So when you take the odd exceptions out of the wine scoring equation, you'll find that the points really start to make sense and that they become a good barometer of the good, the bad and the ugly.
+The scoring system in place [the 100 point scale], used by many of the major publications; it's a system [yes, flawed] which works for everyday folks who don't taste hundreds of wines each and every year.
+The best advice about the whole point’s scheme [yes, it's a scheme oh-my] is to find someone [a reviewer] who closely matches their own preferences in wine, [yes, mentioned before] especially when in doubt about a certain producer or region of unfamiliarity.
+I follow a couple reviewers who are not well known in the glossy magazine genre, but whose advice on a region I adore, is as close to my own, thus making a 'buy' decision relatively easy.

-For example; I was in Oregon last year for the Wine Bloggers Conference, I went to what I've dubbed as a "Blending Camp" at R. Stuart and Co.
+Here's another example; I was in Oregon, a few years back, for the Wine Bloggers Conference, I went to what I've dubbed as a "Blending Camp" at R. Stuart and Co.
 When it came time to make a team to for what would be the final blend of Pinot Noir, we chose teammates that we knew had a similar palate to our own.
 Having done that, we came to a quick and ready blend [by comparison], which I thought was superior to the other tables.
-The name of our teams wine was, “Reverence” a fantastic Oregon Pinot Noir.
+The name of our team's wine was, “Reverence” a fantastic Oregon Pinot Noir.

 Aroma: Up to 10 points